tine-groupware/broadcasthub/README.md

 The Tine 2.0 Server publishes messages to a Redis channel.
 The Tine 2.0 Broadcasthub listens to this channel.
 Furthermore the Tine 2.0 Broadcasthub is a websocket server.
 Tine 2.0 clients in the browsers can connect to the Tine 2.0 Broadcasthub as websocket clients.
 When the Tine 2.0 Broadcasthub receives a message from the Redis channel, then it will send this message to all connected websocket clients.

-In order to connect to the Tine 2.0 Broadcasthub websocket server, the Tine 2.0 Cient in the browser has to send a valid Tine 2.0 auth token for the Tine 2.0 broadcasthub channel in the HTTP Authorization header as bearer token in the first request to the Tine 2.0 Broadcasthub websocket server.
-The Tine 2.0 Broadcasthub verifies the token with a request to the Tine 2.0 server JSON API method `Tinebase.checkAuthToken` during the HTTP handshake for the websocket connection.
-If the token is valid, the Tine 2.0 Broadcasthub establishes the connection to the websocket client.
-Otherwise the Tine 2.0 Broadcasthub refuses the websocket connection and sends HTTP 401 as response.
-This way only authorized Tine 2.0 clients are able to receive the Tine 2.0 Server broadcast messages.
+In order to connect to the Tine 2.0 Broadcasthub websocket server, the Tine 2.0 Cient in the browser has to send a valid Tine 2.0 auth token for the Tine 2.0 broadcasthub channel in the first message within a configureable time to the Tine 2.0 Broadcasthub websocket server.
+The Tine 2.0 Broadcasthub verifies the token with a request to the Tine 2.0 server JSON API method `Tinebase.checkAuthToken`.
+If the token is valid, the Tine 2.0 Broadcasthub keeps the connection to the websocket client and sends 'AUHTORIZED' as message.
+Otherwise the Tine 2.0 Broadcasthub sends 'UNAUTHORIZED' as message and closes the websocket connection.
+Clients with valid authorization are tagged with a property and only clients with that property receive the Tine 2.0 Server broadcast messages.

 The messages the Tine 2.0 Server publishes could be in a JSON format for example, eventually with fields for record ID, container ID, model name, HTTP verb (create, update, delete) that was used at last on the resource.
 For the Tine 2.0 Broadcasthub it does not matter, what string is published to the Redis channel, it just sends all string messages received from the Redis channel to the Tine 2.0 clients.